sertacars/browser-detectoras/README.md

 # browser-detectoras
-Get browser names for all platforms
+Get the correct browser names for all platforms.
+Detection works on all types of mobiles, tablets and computers.